zfbx/zdiscord/readme.md

 2. Add `ensure zdiscord` (or whatever you renamed it to) to your server's .cfg
 3. Adjust the `config.js` variables to how you'd like them.

+* **MAKE SURE TO ENABLE `Presence Intent` AND `Server Members Intent` ON THE DISCORD BOT SETTINGS OR THE BOT WONT START!** (Getting really tired of seeing tickets and questions about this when it's in the setup guide and FAQ)

 [More detailed Setup Guide](https://github.com/zfbx/zdiscord/wiki/Setup)

 ## Languages